 Each lake within the BCWD is unique in many respects.
 Thus, each lake provides different functions and is valuable to the community in different ways.
-Lakes provide aesthetic value, habitat, flood storage and groundwater recharge functions, and recreational value, each to varying degrees.
+Lakes provide aesthetic value, habitat-flood storage and groundwater recharge functions7, and recreational value, each to varying degrees.
 Many of the shallow lakes in the watershed display improving trends, though risks associated with algae domination and excessive aquatic vegetation, including invasive species persist.
 Several lakes possess unique water chemistry and/or plant communities of high biodiversity value.
-Evaluating the natural condition of the lake, educating residents about the natural condition, and determining local interests can assist in implementing effective lake management plans.
+Evaluating the natural condition of the lake, educating residents about the natural condition, and determining local interests can assist in designing implementing effective lake management plans.
+Functions and values can be maintained or improved through activities including effective shoreline management and the containment of invasive species.